CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 **IMPORTANT:**

-This tutorial comes with preconfigured client_id and client_secret and a fake username and password.
-Please note that these are included to give you an idea how the system should like like once it is configured.
-Before you start implementing any apps use your own client_id and client_secret and user names!
+This tutorial comes with pre-configured client_id and client_secret and a fake username and password.
+Please note that these are included to give you an idea how the system should look like once it is configured.
+Before you start implementing any apps use your own client_id and client_secret and usernames!
 The instructions further down will explain what you need to do!

 Nevertheless, enjoy!

 ## Tutorial

+This will be filled our shortly!